SubmarinerApp/Submariner/README.md

 * Adds an option to purge the locally downloaded/cached files.
 Imported files are unaffected.
 * Makes the internal tracklist model index based.
 Duplicate tracks no longer cause UI wonkiness.
+* Fix a crash when trying to play an album without any tracks

 ### Version 2.4.2